Graph Exploration with Embedding-Guided Layouts: Introduction

-Topology and node attributes are both critical graph elements that influence the layout.
 According to our survey, there have been several prior efforts that attempt to integrate the two perspectives for graph visualization.
-However, these hybrid methods have three major issues: (1) Loosely-coupled bindings of topology and node attributes.
-Most middle-ground approaches combine the two elements in a hierarchical form.
-Several systems adopt the third dimension (e.g., color, size, or shape for nodes or edges) to represent node attributes based on the topology-based layout\cite{Xu2007,Sassa2019}.
-Another type of work superficially uses node attributes to calculate clusters\cite{Itoh2015,Shi2014,Archambault2008a} for exploration goals and uses a topology-driven method to position the clusters.
-They usually contribute limitedly to substantial improvements of the layout quality; (2) High human dependency.
-Several systems allow users to interactively manipulate a topology-driven graph layout based on the attribute information\cite{Spritzer2008,Spritzer2012,Jusufi2013}.
+However, these hybrid methods have two major issues in terms of layout quality and generation restriction.
+For the layout quality, most middle-ground approaches combine the two elements in a hierarchical form~\cite{Itoh2015,Shi2014,Archambault2008a}.
+For example, Itoh \textit{et al.}\cite{Itoh2015} and OnionGraph~\cite{Shi2014} first use node attributes to calculate clusters and then adopt a layout algorithm to position the clusters.
+The target of community preservation prevails in these approaches, and aesthetic goals play a relatively weak role.
+Unlike the loosely-coupled binding style, GraphTSNE~\cite{Leow2019} leverages Graph Convolutional Network (GCN) with a modified \textit{t}-SNE loss to encode graph connectivity and node attributes together.
+However, the produced layouts can not reveal visible communities, which will be further discussed in the evaluation.
+For the generation restriction, some approaches depend on user interaction to adjust the layout~\cite{Spritzer2008,Spritzer2012,Jusufi2013}, which is usually a time-consuming process.
+For instance, MagnetViz~\cite{Spritzer2012} allows users to manipulate virtual magnets, which represent a particular attribute and can attract nodes that meet a set of associated criteria.
 However, only a few attributes can be applied in one manipulation, and it requires users' prior knowledge of the graph structure.
-In addition, tedious adjustments by trial and error are an effort-consuming process for most users, especially novices; (3) Input restriction.
-Some methods can only handle a portion of graph morphologies.
-For example, dimensionality reduction-based approaches\cite{Leow2019,Gibson2017,Martins2017} only accept graphs with multiple attributes as input but can not handle nodes with a single attribute.
-JauntyNets\cite{Jusufi2013} only deals with numerical attributes.
-In general, the above attempts still have some shortcomings that prevent widespread use.
-The layout quality can also be further improved.
-Nonetheless, we believe that a good graph layout should incorporate graph topology and node attributes .
-So a major challenge is how to better integrate the two perspectives for graph layout and further exploration.
+In addition, many methods also have specific input restrictions.
+For example, GraphTSNE~\cite{Leow2019} can only accept graphs with multiple attributes as input but fail to handle nodes with a single or without attribute.
+MVN-Reduce~\cite{Martins2017} and JauntyNets~\cite{Jusufi2013} only handle quantitative attributes and are only for dimensionality reduction-based and force-based layout algorithms, respectively.
+In general, the above attempts still have shortcomings about layout quality (e.g., imbalance between aesthetic and exploration goals) and generation restriction (e.g., limited input types and required manual adjustments and prior knowledge of graphs).
+So our target is to integrate graph topology and attributes in a flexible and organic manner to avoid the restrictions and better balance aesthetic and exploration goals.